Logo

 On July 28,2022, Marcus Mariota was named the Falcons' starting quarterback after engaging in an open competition for the starting quarterback job with rookie Desmond Ridder during the offseason.

-On December 8,2022, Marcus Mariota was benched in favor of Ridder for the Falcons Week 15 game against the New Orleans Saints.
+On December 8,2022, Marcus Mariota was benched in favor of Ridder for the Falcons' Week 15 game against the Saints.

 On March 20,2023, Marcus Mariota signed a one-year, $5 million deal with the Philadelphia Eagles.

-Marcus Mariota was recorded on-and-off the field during the 2022 NFL season for a Netflix and NFL Films documentary series, Quarterback, which will debut in the middle of 2023.
+Marcus Mariota was one of three quarterbacks documented on and off the field during the 2022 season for the Netflix and NFL Films series Quarterback, which debuted in July 2023.